 Describe the system(s) you have in place to appropriately acquire any additional expertise and resources (e.g., contractors or subrecipients) required to successfully complete the project.
 (Refer to Section IV of EPA’s Solicitation Clauses regarding the difference between contractors and subrecipients.)

+Describe your efforts to promote strong labor practices, local hiring/procurement, or link members of the community to potential employment opportunities in brownfields assessment, cleanup, or redevelopment related to your project in a meaningful and equitable way.

 Past Performance and Accomplishments

-If you have ever received an EPA Brownfields Multipurpose Grant, Assessment Grant, Revolving Loan Fund Grant, Cleanup Grant, Area-Wide Planning Grant, and/or 128(a) Grant, please respond to item i. below.
+If you have ever received an EPA Brownfields Multipurpose Grant, Assessment Grant, Revolving Loan Fund Grant, Cleanup (MARC) Grant, Area-Wide Planning Grant, and/or 128(a) Grant, please respond to item i. below.
 (Do not include information on Targeted Brownfields Assessments, Environmental Workforce Development & Job Training Grants, and subawards from another Brownfields Grant recipient.)

 If you have never received an EPA Brownfields MARC Grant, Area-wide Planning Grant, or 128(a) Grant, but have received other federal or non-federal assistance agreements (such as a grant or cooperative agreement including only receiving an Environmental Workforce Development & Job Training Grant), please respond to item ii. below.